-At the Douro Valley, where the famous Port wine and fantastic table wines are produced, there are dozens of estates that provide tours to their vineyards and wineries as well as wine tastings.
+At the Douro Valley, where the famous Port wine is produced, there are dozens of estates that provide tours to their vineyards as well as wine tastings.
 These are wonderful experiences for wine and nature lovers, just a few hours away from Porto.

 The Douro Valley is divided in three sub regions: Baixo Corgo, Cima Corgo and Douro Superior, going from West (the Atlantic Ocean) to East, as pictured below.

 I could write articles dedicated to each specific sub region in Douro Valley, but for the purpose of this article let me give you a general idea of all of them:

 - The more you move to East the less rain you get and the temperature range gets more extreme, with warm Summers and cold (yet dry) Winters.

 - Baixo Corgo is the closest sub region to the Atlantic Ocean and hence it is the fresher one.
 Over a third of this sub region is planted with vineyards, and hence you can find some amazing producers of both still wines and Ports.
 The heart of this sub region is the city of Peso da Régua, where you can find a good selection of amazing Portuguese traditional restaurants and tapas places.
 This sub region is the most accessible from Porto (it is 1h30 driving distance).

 - Cima Corgo is usually considered the best place for Port wine producers and hence it should be on the top list for the true appreciators of this type of wine.
 Here you can find some famous large scale producers such as Croft (Quinta da Roêda), Real Companhia Velha (Quinta das Carvalhas) and Dow’s (Quinta do Bomfim).
 The heart of this subregion in Douro Valley is the tiny city of Pinhão, which is 2h driving distance from Porto.